lilybarrett/candy_monster/README.md

 Let's say I'm on Candy Monster's show page for a candy, and I want to use the Yum-o-Meter button to send a Fetch request to update the *yum* points for that candy.
 I can see from the URL that the candy's ID is `5`, but React doesn't use `params` like Rails does.
 What can I do?

-On the `div` on `show.html.erb`, where I'm rendering the CounterButton component, I can add a special attribute, `data-id` and pass in the `id` for the ActiveRecord object from my non-API controller's `show` action.
+On the `div` on `show.html.erb`, where I'm rendering the CounterButton component, I can add a special attribute, `data-id`, and pass in the `id` for the ActiveRecord object from my non-API controller's `show` action.

 Show action in controller: